 But the cost of your insurance will probably go up when it renews (and often by a pretty unfair amount).
 'Dual pricing' is when insurance companies offer great deals to new customers and then hit them with big price hikes after the first year.

-If you switch before your current policy comes up for renewal you'll probably have to pay a cancellation fee, so it's usually cheaper to wait so you can switch for free.
+If you switch before your current policy comes up for renewal you'll probably have to pay a cancellation fee.
+If your new policy is much cheaper, it can sometimes be worth paying the fee.
+But it's usually cheaper to wait so you can switch for free.

 Your insurer can also increase the price of your cover if they think the changes make you riskier to insure.
 The same goes if you buy a new car.
 You could find a better deal by shopping around - but make sure the saving is bigger than the cancellation fee.